We may receive compensation when you click on links to products from our partners.

 This is your first step.
 Setting yourself up as a reliable, informed head of the service you wish to sell is your first step.
 Understand that you need to keep your mind sharp.
 Understand that you need to take care of your taxes yourself.

 You might need to register as a self-employed service.
 This is something to consider, because it’ll be easier to look you up in telephone directories, and will also smooth out your tax interactions.
-If this is just something you do part time, this may not be necessary, but hosting a website or
+If this is just something you do part-time, this may not be necessary, but hosting a website or blog could be a good way of bringing you exposure.

 Furthermore, make sure you’re kitted out for the job.
 This isn’t just limited to the equipment needed to maintain a professional service, but if you work on the move might include travel passes or good clothes like work boots.
 Check out the best work boot reviews for men and women here.